Laos: Ethnicity

-The people of Laos are often categorised by their distribution by elevation: (lowlands, midlands and upper high lands) as this somewhat correlates with ethnic groupings.
-More than half of the nation's population is ethnic Lao—the principal lowland inhabitants, and the politically and culturally dominant people of Laos.
-The Lao belong to the Tai linguistic group who began migrating south from China in the first millennium CE.
-Ten percent belong to other "lowland" groups, which together with the Lao people make up the Lao Loum (lowland people).
+The people of Laos are categorised by their distribution by elevation (lowlands, midlands and upper high lands), as this somewhat correlates with ethnic groupings.
+More than half of the nation's population is ethnic Lao—the principal lowland inhabitants.
+The Lao belong to the Tai linguistic group who began migrating south from China in the first millennium AD.
+10% belong to other "lowland" groups, which together with the Lao people make up the Lao Loum (lowland people).

 In the central and southern mountains, Mon-Khmer-speaking groups, known as Lao Theung or mid-slope Laotians, predominate.
 Other terms are Khmu, Khamu (Kammu) or Kha as the Lao Loum refer to them to indicate their Austroasiatic language affiliation.
-However, the latter is considered pejorative, meaning 'slave'.
+The latter is considered pejorative, meaning 'slave'.
 They were the indigenous inhabitants of northern Laos.
-Some Vietnamese, Laotian Chinese and Thai minorities remain, particularly in the towns, but many left after independence in the late 1940s, many of whom relocated either to Vietnam, Hong Kong, or to France.
+Some Vietnamese, Laotian Chinese and Thai minorities remain, particularly in the towns, and some left after independence in the 1940s, some of whom relocated either to Vietnam, Hong Kong, or to France.
 Lao Theung constitute about 30% of the population.

-Hill people and minority cultures of Laos such as the Hmong, Yao (Mien) (Hmong-Mien), Dao, Shan, and several Tibeto-Burman speaking peoples have lived in isolated regions of Laos for many years.
+Hill people and minority cultures of Laos such as the Hmong, Yao (Mien) (Hmong-Mien), Dao, Shan, and Tibeto-Burman speaking peoples have lived in isolated regions of Laos for years.
 Mountain/hill tribes of mixed ethno/cultural-linguistic heritage are found in northern Laos, which include the Lua and Khmu people who are indigenous to Laos.
 Collectively, they are known as Lao Soung or highland Laotians.
 Lao Soung account for about 10% of the population.